mckelvym/vigiles.urbani/README.md

 ## Running

+If Maven is installed:

  Run `mvn compile test`.

+If Maven is not installed:

+ Run `./mvnw compile test`.

 All tests should complete successfully.

 Example output: